124「かんながら赤白玉やますみ玉合気の道は小戸の神技。」- 植芝盛平

 Semantic field of 玉 (tama).
 In Shintō poetics tama oscillates between bead / jewel and spirit (mitama).
 Keeping it as “jewel / gem” in English preserves the polyvalence without committing to a single doctrinal gloss.

 Entwinement of practices.
-Ueshiba’s dōka repeatedly entwine misogi (ritual ablution / purification), kotodama (the “spirit-power of words / sounds”), and Aiki as a spiritual michi.
+Ueshiba’s dōka repeatedly entwine misogi (ritual ablution / purification), kotodama (the “spirit-power of words / sounds”), and aiki as a spiritual michi.
 The toponym Odo invokes Tachibana no Odo no Awagihara, the site where Izanagi performs misogi after Yomi in the Kojiki; in Shintō thought that act births renewed order and purity.
-Reading “the Way of Aiki is Odo’s divine technique” therefore frames aikidō as a body-mind misogi in accord with the kami (kannagara), enacted through pure sound and intention (kotodama)—a view Ueshiba articulates in his lectures collected as Takemusu Aiki / The Heart of Aikido.
+Reading “the way of aiki is Odo’s divine technique” therefore frames aikidō as a body-mind misogi in accord with the kami (kannagara), enacted through pure sound and intention (kotodama)—a view Ueshiba articulates in his lectures collected as Takemusu Aiki / The Heart of Aikido.

 Poetic compression.
 Read as a tanka, the poem compresses Ueshiba’s religio-aesthetic program: Aiki as misogi enacted in accord with the kami—a view documented across his lectures and in standard Shintō reference works.